-Due to the current Covid-19 Situation, the royal castles and the Museum of the Bavarian Kings are closed until January 31, 2021.
-Visitors that have already purchased tickets for this period will be contacted by the Ticket Center.
+Due to the current Covid-19 Situation, the royal castles and the Museum of the Bavarian Kings are closed until further notice.

 Unfortunately it is not possible to reserve tickets by phone or via E-Mail.
 Tickets can only

 be bought in advance using our online shop.

 If there are no tickets available anymore, tickets are completely sold out at that time.

 Sometimes, the amount of tickets available online can be increased.
 Please visit the

 online shop again 1-4 days before you intend to visit us.

 Children must be added to your purchase online immediately.
 For this, you can find an